 It’s beginning to look a lot like Christmas at our recycling centers – and that isn’t necessarily a good thing.
 Christmas trees, holiday lights and decorations are coming in droves to our network of recycling facilities.
 While we’re sure our customers had good intentions, these items are gumming up the works.

-When you hear you can recycle Christmas tree, that doesn’t mean in your curbside recycling bin.
+When you hear you can recycle Christmas trees, that doesn’t mean in your curbside recycling bin.
 It actually means they can be composted.

-If you’e trying to find a new home for your collection of Santa Claus statues and wreaths, try Goodwill or Salvation Army instead of your community recycling drop box.
+If you’re trying to find a new home for your collection of Santa Claus statues and wreaths, try Goodwill or Salvation Army instead of your community recycling drop box.

 Your tangled or broken strands of Christmas lights should find its way to a specialized recycler, and not be placed in your Rumpke recycling container.